xrdocs/programmability/_tutorials/2022-07-20-a-guide-to-on-box-python-scripting.md

 </pre>
 </div>

-Once again, we must properly activate the script before it will run.
-Process scripts have a slightly different implementation procedure because they are running constantly.
-Thus, we use AppMgr to set them up.
-Find out more about this routine [here](https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-5/programmability/configuration/guide/b-programmability-cg-asr9000-75x/process-scripts.html)
+We now register the script with AppMgr, as shown in the beginning of this section.

-Now that we have set up the script with AppMgr, you have all the tools you need to make process scripts that align with your particular solutions.
+You should have all the tools you need to make process scripts that align with your particular solutions.

 To see a video of me explaining the script, look here: